shengchaochen82/shengchaochen82.github.io/_pages/about.md

 I am a Ph.D. student at Australian AI Intelligence Institute (AAII), University of Technology Sydney (UTS), working on Federated Learning/Spatio-Temporal Reasoning/Vision-Language.
 Until present, I also worked as a Deep Learning Research Intern at Shenzhen Meteorological Institute & Hong Kong Observatory.
 Previously, I completed an MPhil at the Hainan University and a BEng at Jiangxi University of Science and Technology, both in Information and Communication Engineering.
 Now, my research focuses on bridging the gap between academic research and real-world applications of Spatio-Temporal Mining (e.g., video streams, weather and cliamte data understanding, etc.).
 In addtion, I am also extremely interested in common computer vision problems such as autonomous driving, remote sensing, and healthcare.
 If you have any fun ideas or just want to have a chat, please feel free to drop me an email (shengchao.chen.uts AT gmail DOT com).

+*99% of the research process is frustrating, but refreshing insights may still be gleaned from it.*

 **Fun Fact**: My research during my masters was in fiber-optic sensing and I was exposed to ML/DL during my intership, which is the main reason why I have a composite background.

-                                    &nbsp;&nbsp;&nbsp;*99% of the research process is frustrating, but refreshing insights may still be gleaned from it.*

 # 💬 Research Intersts
 - **Federated Learning (FL)**: Heterogeneous FL, FL for X (e.g., Time Series, Computer Vision, Science, etc.)